 Not far from Wethersfield, lies the parent airfield of Castle Camps.
 Now closed to aviation, it currently resides in the hands of the Army as the Carver Barracks.
 On this, the next Trail, we wind our way through the Essex countryside to the former fighter station that gained notoriety during the early 1940s, and in particular the Battle of Britain.
-On this stop, we visit three sites, the first that once famous fighter airfield RAF Debden.
+On this stop, we visit two sites, the first that once famous fighter airfield RAF Debden.

 RAF Debden (Station 356) – Essex

 The internet and history books are awash with pictures and information about RAF Debden, and rightly so.
 It is an airfield with an incredible history, famous for its part in the Battle of Britain and the defence of London, it was home to no less than thirty RAF squadrons at some point; it was used by the U.S. volunteer squadrons the ‘Eagle Squadrons’, and then taken over by USAAF as a fighter airfield following their official entry into the war.
 It was then used again by the RAF post war up until 1975 when the British Army took over, those whose hands it remains in today as the Carver Barracks.
 Not only is it history long but the site is historically highly significant.
 According to Historic England, Debden airfield represents “one of the most complete fighter landscapes of the Battle of Britain period“, considered historically important due to its “largely intact defensive perimeter and flying-field with associated blast pens“.*1